tanujdhiman/Data_Structure_and_Algorithms/Linked List/Readme.md

 Circular linked list is a linked list where all nodes are connected to form a circle.
 There is no NULL at the end.
 A circular linked list can be a singly circular linked list or doubly circular linked list.

+In this repositary I have made programs for **Singly Linked List** only but don't worry.
+If you guys have understood it very well then you can do by your own.

 ![](images/Linked_List.jpg)

 Hope you guys will enjoys!!!!!!!!!